soklyras/drugdealer/README.md

         Discovery & Data Mining.
 2018. <br />
    An example using a random smile is the following: <br />
    ![Alt Text](resources/figures/molecular_structure.png)
-3) **train**: For execution run `drugdealer train config_file.yml` <br />
+2) **train**: For execution run `drugdealer train config_file.yml` <br />
 This step train a DL model to predict the ic50 values.
 It has 2 layers, one to process the images and one to process the gene_expressions.
 Then the extracted features are fused and passed into an FC layer where they are project into one dimension for MSE calculation.
+3) Unfortunately there was no time to implement the validation step.